learn-co-curriculum/hs-coding-club-html/README.md

-<a href='https://learn.co/lessons/hs-coding-club-html' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-coding-club-html' title='Send Tweets From Anyone Anytime'>Send Tweets From Anyone Anytime</a> on Learn.co and start learning to code for free.</p>